kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27-release.md

 The post-policy steps performed also by `kwctl` are:

-- policy mode enforcement: when the policy is in monitor mode, `kwctl` returns the request as allowed, even if the request was reject by the policy.
+- policy mode enforcement: when the policy is in monitor mode, `kwctl` returns the request as allowed, even if the request was rejected by the policy.
 Printing a warning message with the original result
 - custom error message: `kwctl` will return the error message defined in the `message` field when the policy is rejected
-- reject mutated requests: `kwctl` will reject a request if the policy mutate the request but the `mutating` field is set to `false`
+- reject mutated requests: `kwctl` will reject a request if the policy mutates the request but the `mutating` field is set to `false`

-Let's take a look on some examples, let's consider the following policy in monitor mode.
-Therefore, all the evaluation should be allowed.
+Let's take a look at some examples.
+Let's consider the following policy in monitor mode.
+Therefore, all the evaluations should be allowed.
 When the policy is run against a [request](https://github.com/kubewarden/pod-privileged-policy/blob/main/test_data/privileged_container.json) with a privileged container, it returns the evaluation as "allowed":